 It is the student’s responsibility to make application for certification.
 Applications for certification in Pennsylvania must be made using the PA Department of Education Teacher Information Management System (TIMS).
 Information can be found at the PDE website under Teachers and Teacher Certifications.
 Applications for certification in Ohio may be obtained by calling 614-466-3593 or inquiring through the Ohio Department of Education website.

-The purpose of the Professional Development Center is to provide resources and counsel to assist Westminster students and alumni in making career choices and employment searches.
+The purpose of the Office of Professional Development & Community Engagement is to provide resources and counsel to assist Westminster students and alumni in making career choices and employment searches.
 The PDC is located on the second floor of McKelvey Campus Center.
 For more information, visit www.westminster.edu/pdc.

 The Westminster College Alumni Association was chartered and registered by the Commonwealth of Pennsylvania in October 1931.
 The object of the association, as stated in the charter, is threefold: to establish relations between Westminster and her alumni, former students and other friends; to promote systematic giving for College purposes by members of the association; and to advance the interests of the College in whatever ways possible.
 The Alumni Association offices are located in the Wiley Alumni House.
 For more information, visit www.westminster.edu/alumni.